louMoxy/project-nightingale/content/project-nightingale-faqs.md

 [[page_sections]]
 alignment = "left"
 block = "one-column-1"
 content = "In short, no. The fitness information will be incredibly useful but if you don’t own a device or app, please join anyway.
-The information you can provide on the motif and daily questionnaire will be extremely valuable as it is.<br>" has_padding = true headerColor = "#02D183" headline = "Do I have to use a fitness device to take part?"
+The information you can provide on the feelings and daily questionnaire will be extremely valuable as it is.<br>" has_padding = true headerColor = "#02D183" headline = "Do I have to use a fitness device to take part?"